Become a Vermillion Steward

 About the Vermillion Stewards

-The Vermillion Stewards are neighbors, groups and committed citizens from throughout the Vermillion watershed area who come together to learn about and help this important, local prairie river and its watershed.
+The Vermillion Stewards are neighbors, groups and committed citizens from throughout the Vermillion watershed area who come together to learn about and help this important, local prairie river and the waters that pass through it.
+(What's a watershed?
+Check out our video.)

-Anyone who cares about their local waters is welcome to join, simply email FMR's volunteer coordinator to be added to the Vermillion Stewards email list.
+Anyone who cares about their local waters is welcome to join, simply email our volunteer coordinator at firstname.lastname@example.org to be added to the Vermillion Stewards email list.
 You'll receive notices of upcoming Vermillion Stewards events and activities, most of which are free and take place weekday evenings or Saturday mornings, providing an easy, convenient way to help our local waters and wildlife.

 Vermillion Stewards activities include: